Breathing in Indra's Net:

 - Rev. Tim Burnett, Teacher: Executive Director and Guiding Instructor at Mindfulness Northwest (and former botanist and environmental educator!)

-$1600- $2600 - using our sliding scale (paying on the higher end makes the lower end possible, our usual built-in "scholarship" system).
+$1600- $2600 sliding scale fee (paying on the higher end makes the lower end possible, our usual built-in "scholarship" system).
 Includes double occupancy room and all meals.
 Single occupancy rooms are available for an additional surcharge ($400).

 Payment plans are available during registration (4 equal monthly payments; no financing fee).